cranjesh/images-test/TheSoldiersLegacyThorough.md

 Hanger stiffened, but Holmes had already turned away.
 The conversation was over.

-As we left the cellar, Holmes’s hands were clasped behind his back, his pace unhurried.
+As we turned to leave, I caught Hanger’s fingers brush his coat—where a small bulge hadn’t been before.
+I frowned but said nothing.
+Holmes’s hands were clasped behind his back, his pace unhurried.

 "You knew," I muttered.